PyranoTheDev/PyranoTheDev/README.md

 - Participated in Global Game Jam and in class game jams.
 - Modding custom songs into Metal Hellsinger.
 - Make Doom maps in GZDoom using Ultimate Doom Builder and Slade.
+- Joined the Student Leadership Team in class.

 <!--
 **PyranoTheDev/PyranoTheDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.